alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

     Employers located in Quebec are responsible for deducting Québec Pension Plan (QPP) contributions, instead of CPP contributions, from their Québec employees and remitting those contributions to Revenu Québec (RQ).

+The Canada Pension Plan (CPP) was designed as an income replacement program for individuals who have been in pensionable employment during their working life.
+A CPP retirement pension is a monthly benefit paid to people who have contributed to the Canada Pension Plan.
+The pension is designed to replace about 25 percent of the earnings on which a person's contributions were based.
+Individuals can apply for their CPP retirement pension when they turn 60.
+There are three Canada Pension Plan benefits:
+
+
+
+retirement pension
+disability benefits (for contributors with a disability and their dependent children) survivor benefits (including the death benefit, the survivor's pension and the children's benefit)
+The CPP operates throughout Canada while the province of Québec administers its own program for workers in Québec called the Québec Pension Plan (QPP).
+The two plans work together to ensure that all contributors are protected, no matter where the individual lives.
+Québec Pension Plan requirements will be covered later in this course.

 Employment Insurance
 --------------------